Ntwdc/Labyrinth/README.md

 CNN_ER_FA.py: CNN from https://github.com/FabianAmherd/CNN_ER_FA

-labiutils.py: some methods used used in the script
+labiutils.py: some methods used in the script

 globals_and_utils.py: some methods used from https://github.com/SensorsINI/joker-network